Circle actions and geometric quantisation: Abstract

 \section{Abstract}

-The aim of this paper is to present unifying proofs for results in geometric quantisation by exploring the existence of symplectic circle actions.
-It provides an extension of Rawnsley's results on the Kostant complex, and gives another proof for \'{S}niatycki's and Hamilton's theorems; as well, a partial result for the focus-focus contribution to geometric quantisation.
+The aim of this article is to present unifying proofs for results in geometric quantisation with real polarisations by exploring the existence of symplectic circle actions.
+It provides an extension of Rawnsley's results on the Kostant complex, and gives an alternative proof for \'{S}niatycki's and Hamilton's theorems; as well as, a partial result for the focus-focus contribution to geometric quantisation.